Punched card: Do Not Fold, Spindle or Mutilate

 A common example of the requests often printed on punched cards which were to be individually handled, especially those intended for the public to use and return is "Do Not Fold, Spindle or Mutilate" (in the UK "Do not bend, spike, fold or mutilate").
-Coined by Charles A. Phillips, it became a motto for the post–World War II era (even though many people had no idea what spindle meant), and was widely mocked and satirized.
+Coined by Charles A. Phillips, it became a motto for the post–World War II era and was widely mocked and satirized.
 Some 1960s students at Berkeley wore buttons saying: "Do not fold, spindle or mutilate.
 I am a student".
-The motto was also used for a 1970 book by Doris Miles Disney with a plot based around an early computer dating service and a 1971 made-for-TV movie based on that book, and a similarly titled 1967 Canadian short film, Do Not Fold, Staple, Spindle or Mutilate.
+At least one punched-card issuer offered a reprieve: the 1966 Computer Dance ticket informed students: "YOU MAY FOLD THIS TICKET."
+The motto was also used for a 1970 book by Doris Miles Disney with a plot based around an early computer dating service and a 1971 made-for-TV movie based on that book, and a similarly titled 1967 Canadian short film Do Not Fold, Staple, Spindle or Mutilate.

 Standards

 A U.S. Census Bureau clerk (left) prepares punch cards using a pantograph similar to that developed by Herman Hollerith for the 1890 Census, while a second clerk (right) uses a 1930s key punch to perform the same task more quickly.